Google’s January 2020 Update: How Has SEOs Life Been Affected

 - The sites who saw decreases also had a good amount of link decay in the last 3-9 months.

 I would bet a good amount that this is Google cleaning out their index.
 Very Penguin-esque.
-Therefore, if you are buying shit links or not buying any kind of links at all, you were probably vulnerable to this update.’
+Therefore, if you are buying poor links or not buying any kind of links at all, you were probably vulnerable to this update.’

 So, what conclusions can be drawn from these messages?
 No links or good quality links/ backlinks, good content, LSI keywords, YouTube video, optimized images, links to authoritative sites – here are some common points of those sites that were not affected by the update.